ms-np/Clock-and-Follow-Along-Dropdown/development-strategy.md

 ### Repository

-- developed on a branch called `dropdown-enter` with two other branches `enterHandler` and `enterListener`
+- developed on a branch called `dropdown-enter` with two other branches `enter-handler` and `enter-listener`

 ### Handler
 - write enterHandler to react to the event `mouseenter`